Do Cats Get Their Feelings Hurt?

 7. Punishment

-Shouting, punishing, or even hurting your cat is not acceptable treatment.
+Shouting, punishing, or hurting a cat is unacceptable.
 Physical or mental discomfort doesn’t correct behavior, it only causes fear and stress.
 If your cat is doing something you dislike, don’t resort to swatting or yelling at them.
-Instead, try and understand the cause of the behavior and how you can prevent it from occurring again.
+Instead, try to understand the cause of the behavior and how you can prevent it from occurring again.

 Hiding away can mean a cat has their feelings hurt, but it’s also a sign of illness so it’s best to have your cat checked by a veterinarian just in case.